rajeshdeo/glamox/README.md

 # Construct Week of Unit-5 | Project-Glamox

-Hello Everyone, We've developed a cosmetic e-com website **Glamox**.
+Hello Everyone, We've developed a cosmetic e-comm website **Glamox**.
 Currently, we are pursuing the Full Stack Web Development course at Masai School.